How to assign dynamic properties to an object in typescript

 console.log(emp1);

 This is a cleaner way of doing type safety and object inheritance.
-Creates a base interface that has common properties
+Create a base interface with common properties.

 interface BaseObject {